Griffo to Caslon

 In the first part of this series, we looked at Humanist typefaces; we considered them in their historical context, and took a closer look at some of their distinguishing features and modern-day revivals.
-Today we’re moving along the time line and will spend a little time familiarising ourselves with some wonderful Old Style typefaces.
+Today we’re moving along the time line and will spend a little time familiarizing ourselves with some wonderful Old Style typefaces.

 Humanist types, we discovered, have strong roots in calligraphy.
 Old style types, although they owe much to the same roots, show a marked departure from simply mimicking the handwriting of earlier Italian scholars and scribes.
 It’s from this period, that we can really see type getting into gear.
 It’s certainly one of the most exciting periods in type history.